ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-android/include-api-client.md

 tutorialTitle: "Getting started with WeDeploy Data on Android"
 parentId: "data-android"
 layout: "tutorial"
-time: 40
+time: 30
-weight: 6
+weight: 4
 ---

 #### Include API Client

-Before we can make any requests to create or sign-in any users, we must connect the WeDeploy Android API Client.
+Before we can make any requests to save or fetch data, we must connect the WeDeploy API Client.

 To do this, go to `tutorial-data-android/app/tutorial-data-android/app/build.gradle` and include this line inside the dependencies function of this file: